This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

-Karl Strauss is a couple blocks away from Sixth Street Tavern.
-They are a San Diego-based brewery, but they have a beer bar in downtown L.A. that also makes their own beer.
+Karl Strauss is a San Diego-based brewery, but they have a beer bar in downtown L.A. that also makes their own beer.
 You’d never expect that the ground floor of an office building would house a huge brewpub, but it does, and it was one of my favorite bars in DTLA.

 The full food menu has some of the best bar bites I’ve had.
 The dishes are a slightly different take on typical bar food, but they have clearly put effort into the menu.
 I had the duck fat pretzel bites & the fried tofu, which was tossed in a fantastic slightly sweet & spicy mustard sauce.
 Karl Strauss does recommended beer pairings with the food, and they’ll even give you a sample if you’re drinking something else at the moment.